 Jeremy Smith has been employed by YoungWilliams in a management capacity since 2012, most recently as Project Manager for YoungWilliams' Mississippi statewide full-service child support operations.
 Prior to joining YoungWilliams, he served as Executive Minister for the First Presbyterian Church, Jackson, Mississippi.
 He earned his bachelor of science degree from Geneva College, Beaver Falls, Pennsylvania, and his master of divinity from Reformed Theological Seminary, Jackson, Mississippi.

-As Regional Vice President, Jeremy oversees the company's full-service child support operations in Mississippi.
+As Regional Vice President, Jeremy oversees the company's full-service child support operations in Mississippi, North Carolina, and Tennessee.